What to Know About Applying to Online Grad School

 A letter of intent is another element that academic departments use to see if you are a good fit for the program.
 Before writing your letter, review the academic department’s website, especially the faculty biographies and current events pages for research that overlaps with your academic interests You will want to discuss this in your letter as these overlaps become evidence that supports your interest in attending UNM.

 You’ve undoubtedly heard the expression that you never get a second chance to make a good first impression.
 Your letter should have a logical flow, be consistently formatted, and be free of any spelling, grammar, or factual errors.
 Have as many people read it before sending it as possible.
 As with any professional writing, understanding your audience is important in a letter of intent; take the time and do the research.
+UNM's Office of Graduate Studies provides a nice set of guidelines and suggested organization of Letters/Statements of Intent that should prove useful if you don't know where to start.

 CV/Resume